AlexanderWeewooer/Java-Exercises/README.md

 # Java-Exercises
-Exercises I made to learn Java.
+These are all projects I've done in school to learn Java.

 ## Socket + API 📼
 - Echo Server ToUpperCase.